tasket/wyng-backup/README.md

 ### Tips

-* If the destination volume is not thoroughly trusted, its currently recommended to avoid backing up sensitive data to such a volume -- exercise caution and add encryption where necessary.

 * To reduce the size of incremental backups it may be helpful to remove cache files, if they exist in your source volume(s).
 Typically, the greatest cache space consumption comes from web browsers, so